Category Archives: Bavarian Royals

 Neuschwanstein Castle was built near Hohenschwangau Castle where Ludwig spent much of his youth and was dedicated as a tribute to Richard Wagner.
 The cornerstone was laid in 1869 and construction went on for many years.
 It was not until 1884 that King Ludwig was able to take up residence in the still unfinished castle.
 Other projects included Linderhof Palace, Herrenchiemsee, and the royal apartment at the Munich Residenz.

-By 1885, the king was millions of marks in debt due to his spending on his castles and palaces and had all but withdrawn from his duties as King.
-Several of his ministers began trying to find grounds to depose him, believing him to be mentally ill.
-The King’s uncle, Luitpold, agreed to become Regent, provided that the ministers could reliably prove that the King was unfit to rule.
-In early 1886, a medical report was drawn up, listing a string of bizarre behavior, the King’s unwillingness to deal with state business, and many other supposed examples of his mental instability.
-In June of 1886, the report was completed and signed by a number of psychiatrists, including Dr. Bernhard von Gudden, the chief of the Munich Asylum.
-None had met the king other than von Gudden who met him one time nearly 12 years earlier.
+By 1885, Ludwig was millions of marks in debt due to his spending on his castles and palaces and had all but withdrawn from his duties as King of Bavaria.
+Several of his government ministers began trying to find grounds to depose him, believing him to be mentally ill.
+Ludwig’s uncle Luitpold agreed to become Regent, provided the ministers could reliably prove that Ludwig was unfit to rule.
+In early 1886, a medical report was drawn up, listing a string of bizarre behavior, Ludwig’s unwillingness to deal with state business, and many other supposed examples of his mental instability.
+In June 1886, the report was completed and signed by several psychiatrists including Dr. Bernhard von Gudden, the chief of the Munich Asylum.
+None had met Ludwig except von Gudden, who met him one time, nearly twelve years earlier.

 King Ludwig, c1882. source: Wikipedia

-On the morning of June 10, 1886, von Gudden and several others arrived at Neuschwanstein to present the King with a document of deposition.
-However, the king had been made aware of the situation by a servant and had ordered the castle to be surrounded by the local police.
+On the morning of June 10, 1886, Dr. von Gudden and several others arrived at Neuschwanstein to present Ludwig with a document of deposition.
+Ludwig had been made aware of the situation by a servant and ordered the castle to be surrounded by the local police.
 That same day, Ludwig’s uncle Luitpold was proclaimed Prince Regent.
-The commission returned again on the morning of June 12, and King Ludwig was taken to Berg Castle on Lake Starnberg in Berg, Bavaria.
+The commission returned again on the morning of June 12, and Ludwig was taken to Berg Castle on Lake Starnberg in Berg, Bavaria.

-The following day, June 13, 1886, Ludwig went for a walk on the grounds of the castle, accompanied by Dr. von Gudden and several attendants.
-They went out again that evening, this time unaccompanied, but never returned.
-Several hours later, King Ludwig II’s body was found in the water of Lake Starnberg, along with that of Dr. von Gudden.
+The following day, June 13, 1886, Ludwig went for a walk on the grounds of Berg Castle, accompanied by Dr. von Gudden and several attendants.
+Ludwig and the doctor went out again that evening without attendants but never returned.
+Several hours later, King Ludwig II’s and Dr. von Gudden’s bodies were found in the water of Lake Starnberg.

-His death remains a mystery.
+King Ludwig II’s death remains a mystery.
 It was ruled a suicide by drowning, but no water was found in his lungs during an autopsy.
-One belief is that the King was murdered while trying to escape; another is that he died of natural causes, possibly due to the extremely cold temperature of the water.
+One belief is that Ludwig was murdered while trying to escape and another is that he died of natural causes, possibly due to the extremely cold temperature of the water.

 King Ludwig II lying in state, June 1886.
 Source: Wikipedia